masato1122/Examples_QE/examples/phonon_fd/dispersion/README.md

 ## Supercells with displacements

+Suprecells with small displacements are created with Phonopy.

 ```
 $ phonopy --qe -d --dim="2 2 2" -c ../scripts/Si.in
 ```

-2x2x2 supercells with displacements are created from `../scripts/Si.in` which contains info for a conventional unit cell of Si.
+2x2x2 supercells with displacements are created from `../scripts/Si.in` which contains info of a conventional unit cell of Si.

 ```
 $ ls